Physics-informed digital twin and onboard control of a brainbot for intelligent active matter: Kinematics of brainbot motion

 where the constants $\bm r_\text{const}$, $R$ and $\alpha$ are defined by

 and

-Eq.~(\ref{eq:rsimple}) shows that for $\bm v_\text{c}$ constant in the body-fixed frame, the center of the brainbot executes a circular trajectory in the laboratory frame, with its center at $\bm r_\text{const}$ and its radius given by $R$.
+Eq.~(\ref{eq:rsimple}) shows that for a fixed $\omega$ and $\bm v_\text{c}$ constant in the body-fixed frame, the center of the brainbot executes a circular trajectory in the laboratory frame (Fig.~\ref{fig:sim1} (b)), with its center at $\bm r_\text{const}$ and its radius given by $R$.